NUKImcoming/DualHash_NeurIPS/README.md

 > **Note:** We've configured the code to use datasets from the `data` folder by setting `cifar_dataset_root = 'data/cifar-10'` in `sgd_tools.py`.
 The code will look for index files at `data/cifar-10/train_index.npy`, `data/cifar-10/test_index.npy`, and `data/cifar-10/valid_index.npy`.
 This prevents redundant downloads and ensures consistent data paths.

 ### NUS-WIDE
 Due to its large size, the NUS-WIDE dataset is not included in the repository.
-Please follow these steps to prepare the dataset:
+Please follow these steps:

-1. Download the NUS-WIDE dataset from the [official website](https://lms.comp.nus.edu.sg/wp-content/uploads/2019/research/nuswide/NUS-WIDE.html)
+1. Download the NUS-WIDE dataset from [Baidu Drive](https://pan.baidu.com/s/1f9mKXE2T8XpIq8p7y8Fa6Q) (Password: uhr3)
-2. Extract the downloaded files and place the image files in the `data/nus-wide/images` directory
+2. Extract and place only the image files in `data/nus-wide/images` directory

-3. Ensure that the label files are in the correct location
+> **Note:** All necessary index files (`train_img.txt`, etc.) and label files are already included in the repository.
+Only image files need to be downloaded.
+To verify your setup, run `python DualHash.py --dataset nus-wide` - if no image errors occur, everything is properly prepared.

 ## Usage
 ``` python